 Avoid mix-and-match elements, which will look too eclectic for a classic wedding.
 Instead, stick with two or three colors and use the same types of accents (pearl strands, lace, rhinestones, etc.) throughout the wedding to create a cohesive, well-planned effect.

-When it comes wedding flowers, you can’t get more classic than roses.
+When it comes wedding flowers, you can’t get more classic than roses (learn all about the types of roses here).
 We love roses for their timeless, romantic appeal and the fact that they’re available year-round.
 Not only do they smell oh-so-pretty, but roses come in dozens of different sizes, colors, and varieties.
 Peonies are also quintessentially classic, although they’re only in-season for a short time each year, so you can expect them to be more expensive than roses and most other wedding flowers as a result.
 Hydrangeas, phalaenopsis orchids, stephanotis, ranunculuses, and anemones are all great floral options for classic weddings as well.

 If you’re carrying a bouquet, avoid anything too trendy, like oversized arrangements or an abundance of loose greenery.
 Instead, have your florist design a more symmetrical bouquet that sticks with a few types of flowers and accents.
 Finish the bouquet with satin ribbons, lace, or a sparkling brooch for a personal touch.